duckduckgo/duckduckgo/documentation/getting_started.md

 ---

 Check out this flow chart to determine what type of plugin you should create.
-Also refer to the [Overview]() for detailed explanations and examples of each type.
+Also refer to the [Type Overview](overview.md) for detailed explanations and examples of each type.

 ![plugin type flow chart](https://s3.amazonaws.com/ddg-assets/docs/plugin_flow.png)